skynav/ttt/README.md

 A number of additional semantic constraints are tested in the fourth phase, which will (in the meausure of time), be summarizeed here.

+A validation *model* includes the following information:

+ * a name (exposed via the `--list-models` option)
+ * a schema resource name (path), used to locate the schema (XSD) resource
+ * a namespace URI string, which must match the target namespace of the schema
+ * a JAXB context path, used when creating the JAXB context for unmarshalling
+ * a collection of acceptable root JAXB content classes, used to validate the root element
+ * additional model specific validation tools used during the semantic validation phase

 ## Building

 In order to build **ttv**, run *ant* with one of the following targets: